Anthony Cunningham: St Brigid's

-After guiding the St Brigid's under-21 football team to the championship title in 2005, Cunningham was appointed manager of the club's senior team in 2006.
+After guiding the St Brigid's Under-21 football team to the championship title in 2005, Cunningham was appointed manager of the club's senior team in 2006.
 The pressure was on for Cunningham in his debut season, as St Brigid's were already the reigning county champions.
 A 1–7 to 1–5 defeat of St Faithleach's in the 2007 decider secured a second successive championship for St Brigid's.
 Cunningham's side later claimed the Connacht title following a one-point defeat of Corofin.

 In 2007, Cunningham's side made it three county championships-in-a-row following another defeat of St Faithleach's.

 Four-in-a-row proved beyond St Brigid's and Cunningham stepped down as manager in 2008.

+Cunningham managed St Brigid's again in 2025 and led them to win the county and Connacht football championships before losing narrowly to Dingle in the All-Ireland Club final in January 2026.

 Garrycastle

 Following his successful stint with St Brigid's, Cunningham was appointed manager of the Garrycastle senior football team in early 2009.
 Once again success was immediate.
 In his debut season Cunningham guided Garrycastle to the county championship title following a 3–8 to 0–6 defeat of St. Loman's.

 Cunningham guided Garrycastle to a second successive county championship in 2010 following a 2–9 to 1–8 defeat of Mullingar Shamrocks.

 The success continued for Cunningham's side once again in 2011.
 A 1–9 to 0–9 defeat of Mullingar Shamrocks after a draw and a replay gave Garrycastle an historic third championship title in succession.
 Garrycastle later secured the Leinster title following a narrow 1–8 to 0–10 defeat of Dublin's St. Brigid's.
 After three years at the helm, Cunningham finally guided Garrycastle to the All-Ireland final.
 Crossmaglen Rangers were the opponents and a 0–15 to 1–12 draw was the result.
 In spite of leading by four points in the first game, Cunningham's side were comprehensively defeated by 2–19 to 1–7 in the replay.